vt-aoe-nanosat-avionics/Rapberry-Pi-SSH/README.md

 This repository goes over how to SSH into the Raspberry Pi and test that you can flash a board while away from the lab

 ## Setting up SSH on the Pi
-This step is rather simple to do as it only requires one command (I know that is crazy)!
+This step is rather simple to do as it only requires one command and turning something on in settings!
 You will need to install openssh-server, and to do this, type in the following:
 ```bash
 sudo apt install openssh-server
 ```
+After doing this, go to Settings --> System --> Secure Shell and turn it on.
+You will probably need a password in order to turn it on.
 To verify that it has been install correctly, simply type in the following command into the terminal:
 ```bash
 sudo systemctl status ssh
 ```